laiyutong/picoCTF_2019_writeup/Reverse Engineering/vault-door-3/README.md

 checkPassword("jU5t_a_sna_3lpm18gb41_u_4_mfr340")
 </pre>

+The string arrangement of each for loop as follow：
 <pre class="text">
                                      1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
            pos： 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1